 We are working with several existing outreach channels at Brown University to push space design and radio communication curriculum into after-school programs, museums, and summer camps in the Providence area.
 We hope to engage all age groups with EQUiSat through dynamic lesson plans.
 With a simple HAM radio and a clear night, students will be able to see and hear EQUiSat overhead and experience the kind of technology that brings them things like GPS and satellite TV.

 Develop and demonstrate the critical technologies that will make NASA’s exploration, science, and discovery missions more affordable and more capable.”

-EQUiSat will develop innovative new space technologies, like terrestrially visible optics and LiFePO4 battery chemistry.
-LiFePO4 batteries can supply high current levels unattainable by traditional Li-Ion batteries, enabling new high-power electronics.
-Visible optics can give way to new novel methods of orbit tracking and optical communications.
-All parts of EQUiSat are being built in-house or assembled from off-the-shelf components.
-Most importantly, low-budget, well-documented designs render all of these technologies accessible to the curious and professional alike.
+EQUiSat pilots several new technologies, including terrestrially visible optics and LiFePO4 batteries.
+Visible optics can give way to novel methods of orbit tracking and optical communications.
+And, LiFePO4 batteries can supply high currents, which enable high-power electronics.
+Most importantly, low-budget and well-documented designs render these new technologies accessible to the amateur and professional alike.